During a school property project

 Your school representative will need to work with the design team at each stage of plan development to make sure they understand your vision for the project and the design meets your educational goals.

 As a board of trustees you have a duty to keep your staff and student’s safe at all times.
-This is your legal responsibility under the Health and Safety in Employment Act 1992.
+This is your legal responsibility under the Health and Safety at Work Act 2015.

 Your project manager will help you meet your responsibilities by managing the day-to-day health and safety hazards during a project, including: